gmcgarry/pdp11/images/README.md

 RL02 drives are moving head magnetic disk drives which store about 10MB (512 tracks) on a removable data cartridge.
 Up to four RL02 drives may be used, in any combination, from a single controller.
-An RL11 (UNIBUS) or RLV11/RLV12 adatper (QBUS) is used as the controller.
+An RL11 (UNIBUS) or RLV11/RLV12 adapter (QBUS) is used as the controller.

 !(IMG_20230204_162004029.jpg)